gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 distributive probability can have no application to his problem of choice amongst actions.
-For probabilities can only be meaningfully assigned to the items of a complete list of contingencies, or to the intervals of a variable whose meaning is in stable dependence on such a list
+For probabilities can only be meaningfully assigned to the items of a complete list of contingencies, or to the intervals of a variable whose meaning is in stable dependence on such a list" (1990: 186-187)
-" (1990:
-186-187)